Could your home be increasing your risk of Alzheimer's? Utah experts advise a radon test

 Radon has no color, taste, or odor, so homeowners cannot detect it without a test.

-According to the Environment Protection Agency, long-term radon exposure is the leading cause of lung cancer in non-smokers.
+According to the [Envionmental Protection Agency](Envionmental Protection Agency), long-term radon exposure is the leading cause of lung cancer in non-smokers.

 Utah has a higher radon potential than many other states due to its unique geology.
 Recent data shows that almost half of all Utah homes have elevated radon levels, underscoring the importance of routine testing.